-Based on the research conducted, RPD's leadership and culture seems to be one of continuous education and learning, on-the-job-training, and course work.
+Based on the research conducted, RPD's leadership and culture seem to be one of continuous education and learning, on-the-job-training, and course work.
 The previous Chief Soule and current Chief Schaffrick have professionalized the force over the last decade.

 The RPD Chief of Police is selected by the Rosendale Police Commission and approved/appointed by the Rosendale Town Board.
 The hiring process is conducted in accordance with NYS and County civil service guidelines.
 A Police Chief must attain a particular rank (sergeant) and pass a civil service test.
 The Town must pick the top three candidates who applied for the position to interview.
-Note: Chief Schaffirck did take and pass the test.
+Note: Chief Schaffrick did take and pass the test.

-As of the writing of this report (January 2021), there are only two full-time police officers and nine part-timer officers in the RPD.
+As of the writing of this report (January 2021), there are only two full-time Police officers and nine part-timer officers in the RPD.
 The Chief is part-time, and there are no other leadership positions filled.
-Many part-time RPD officers are called back to serve at their primary police department.
-Many former RPD officers have moved on to prominent jobs elsewhere.
+Many part-time RPD officers are called back to serve at their primary Police department.
+Many former RPD officers have moved on to FT jobs elsewhere.

-Police recognized by the community or for special services rendered receive a commendation pin or letter from the Town Police Commission or Town Board.
-In addition, police officers may also be selected for awards from the Ulster County Police Chiefs Association.
+Police recognized by the community or for special services rendered receive a commendation pin, a Pride of Rosendale Award presented at a Town Board meeting, and a letter from the Town Police Commission and Town Board.
+In addition, Police officers may also be selected for awards from the Ulster County Police Chiefs Association.
 There are no special incentives in place for officers who complete training on bias/race issues.
 However, the Chief looks for officers who have curiosity (a high drive for self-improvement) to learn more about these skills.
-Promotions are made based on budget availability and the officer seeking a promotion passing a test.
+Promotions are made based on budget availability, and the officer seeking a promotion passing a test.
 The Chief does RPD Officer evaluations each year.

 Chief Schaffrick offers mentorship to officers, including on-the-job training and regular feedback.
-Many police academy graduates work at RPD to complete their field training requirements.
-An accredited police officer must accompany them.
+Many Police academy graduates work at RPD to complete their field training requirements.
+An accredited Police officer must accompany them.
 In this sense, the RPD serves as a training ground for new officers.

 In the Police Academy, Officers are trained in procedural justice.
 There is also in-service training on implicit bias offered to Rosendale Police Officers.
-The RPD has access to Department of Occupational Health and Safety training for free; however, that requires someone to back fill that position while the officer is being trained.
-Other police training classes are fee-based, which RPD does not have a budget to pay for.
+The RPD has access to Department of Occupational Health and Safety training for free; however, that requires someone to backfill that position while the officer is being trained.
+Other Police training classes are fee-based, which RPD does not have a budget to pay for.
 The County Crisis Intervention Training task force is getting underway, which will offer training opportunities on implicit bias for all officers in Ulster County.

-- In the future, the Chief should maintain close scrutiny over officers who are demonstrating low or no concern for the application of the new laws or who have expressed their disapproval of the latest round of implicit bias and antiracist training being recommended by this committee.
+- In the future, the Chief should maintain scrutiny over officers who are demonstrating low or no concern for the application of the new laws or who have expressed their disapproval of the latest round of implicit bias and antiracist training being recommended by this committee.
 The Chief could also note an officer's performance in adopting new practices and include this as a consideration for promotion. - In light of recent events in Washington DC, this committee recommends that the Chief redoubles his efforts to monitor behavior and communication.
-This includes officers' social media accounts, e.g., Facebook, Twitter, Parler, etc., making sure that officers are not radicalized by political extremism.
+This includes officers' social media accounts, e.g., Facebook, Twitter, Parler, etc., ensuring that officers are not making threats to public safety using disrespectful racial slurs or making racist comments.